Nigeria's Seplat in talks to buy Exxon's local shallow-water oilfields

 In recent years, Exxon has been exiting investments worth billions of dollars in oil and gas fields in Europe, Asia and Africa as the U.S. energy major focuses on a handful of mega projects at home and abroad.

-The company has accelerated asset divestments in Africa this year, selling an 80% interest in a Ghanaian offshore block and proposing to offload its stake in the Doba oilfield in Chad.
+The company has accelerated asset divestment in Africa this year, selling an 80% interest in a Ghanaian offshore block and proposing to offload its stake in the Doba oilfield in Chad.

 (Reporting by Sachin Ravikumar in Bengaluru; Editing by Vinay Dwivedi)